Two Ohio Police Officers Have Been Shot Dead In The Line Of Duty

 "This was their calling," he said, "and they did it right."

+Police confirmed to the Associated Press Smith was the suspect in the deadly shooting.

+Officer Morelli, 54, was described as a 29-year veteran of the department.
+Joering, 39, had been with the department for 16 years.

-A Westerville spokesperson also told BuzzFeed News that a suspect was wounded in the shootout and taken to an area hospital.
+A Westerville spokesperson told BuzzFeed News that a suspect was wounded in the shootout and taken to an area hospital.
+Morbitzer said the Columbus police department would handle the investigation.

 He also said he had received messages of condolence from around the country.